panford/BiTrade-Graphs/README.md

    ```

 2. Install the dependencies.
 Dependencies used in our experiments can be install using either the requirements.txt or environments.yml files.
-Steps to follow are shown below.
+Steps to follow are shown below.//
    1.
    ```sh
    pip install -r requirements.txt